mld78/Project-4/README.md

 # League of Stat Building

-> League of Stat Building will be a League of Legends application that allows a person to try out different combinations of runes, masteries, and items for a specific character to optimize their in-game stats.
+> League of Stat Building is a League of Legends application that allows a person to try out different combinations of runes, masteries, and items for a specific character to optimize their in-game stats.

 ### Technologies Used: